 Multiple reporting lines impose inefficiencies: Even with a more effective monitoring and evaluation system, tailored reports would still need to be generated to suit diverse demands of W1/W2 and W3/bilateral donors.
 Researchers leading W3/bilateral-funded projects prioritized reporting to their own donors, using donors' reporting formats and timelines.
 Managing agricultural research for learning and outcomes (MARLO) platform is essential for CRP reporting, but for many it comes second to project-level reporting to donors.
-A donor-imposed system of milestone reporting was noted to have a highly negative effect, wasting time and undermining the quality of the preferred ToC-based reporting.
+A donor-imposed system of milestone reporting was noted to

 Many NGOs and technical organizations funded by bilateral and multilateral agencies that also fund CGIAR already have established relationships with public and private partners at the national and local level.
 With facilitation from funding agencies, CGIAR could productively tap these relationships to avoid duplication and reduce the need for CGIAR to develop the skills and relationships to foster "last-mile" partnerships on its own.
 One example of such an "unusual partnership" is the Cereal Systems Initiative for South Asia- Mechanization and Irrigation (CSISA-MI) program in Bangladesh, which featured an alliance between CIMMYT, International Development Enterprises (iDE), and local private sector entrepreneurs that resulted in a widely adopted model for agricultural machinery service provision.
 Challenges to full scaling remain, including limited access to finance for agricultural machinery service providers.
-However, the CSISA-MI experience, and other innovative programs such as the CIMMYT-Government of Mexico MasAgro collaboration, signal the considerable potential for better linking CGIAR with development partners.
+However, the CSISA-MI experience, and other innovative programs such as the CIMMYT- Government of Mexico MasAgro collaboration, signal the considerable potential for better linking CGIAR with development partners.